dianpeng/mono-service/doc/pl.md

 requires dynamic lookup during code execution and my result in error if environment does not expose it back to environment

-* Const
+* Global

-Const variable is variable defined inside of the const scope, which is immutable and setup initially.
+Global variable is variable defined inside of the global scope, which is immutable and setup initially.
-Const scope must be top level scope of the source and MUST be the first scope otherwise it is a syntax error.
+Global scope must be top level scope of the source and MUST be the first scope otherwise it is a syntax error.

 ```

-const {
+global {
  const1 = http::do("GET", "http://www.example.com"); // will just be initialized once
 }